fritzhuie/docs-scratch/README.md

 # Unity Editor Integration

+Contents
+- 1. Setting Build Targets
+- 2. Enabling the Ads Service
+	- Services Window Method
+	- Asset Package Method
+- 3. Showing an Ad
+- 4. Rewarding Players for Watching Ads
+	- Example Rewarded Ads Button Code
+- 5. Managing Settings in the Ads Dashboard

 This article details the two methods for integrating **Unity Ads** in the Unity engine:
 - **Services Window Integration**
 - **Asset Package Integration**

-These methods are very similar, however the few exceptions are covered below.
+These methods are similar, however the few exceptions are covered in each section.

 For the complete **Unity Ads Scipting API**, [click here](https://docs.unity3d.com/ScriptReference/Advertisements.Advertisement.html)